carbon-design-system/carbon-website-archive/src/content/guidelines/typography/productive.md

 ---
-label: Typography is used to create clear hierarchies, useful organizations, and purposeful alignments that guide users through the product experience.
+label: When used properly, typography can help create clear hierarchies, organize information, and guide users through the product or experience.
 title: Typography
 tabs: ['Overview', 'Productive', 'Expressive']
 ---

-## IBM Productive Theme
+## IBM productive theme

-The IBM Product type theme introduces the new IBM Design Language tokens.
+“IBM productive” is a theme designed for use in web-based product design at IBM.
+This theme introduces the new IBM Design Language tokens.
 Please switch to the new tokens wherever possible.
-Legacy type tokens will be updated to the v19a type scale and should be used for maintenance purposes only.

-Type tokens are simply pre-set configurations of typographic elements (font-size, weight, line-height, etc) that are specifically calibrated for use in IBM product design.
-Selecting the appropriate type style is determined by layout or template structure.
-Products may have several levels of architecture or areas that require varying typographic hierarchies.

-## Productive Type Sets
+## Productive type sets

 Even though IBM Plex contains a wide range of scales, it’s important to use a curated type set.
 For a clear and focused reading experience, consider content needs and how type works across various screen sizes.

-#### Supporting styles
+### Supporting styles

 <type-spec token="code-01" description="This is for inline code snippets and smaller code elements.">
 Type: IBM Plex Mono<br>